OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 Here is the real question: how often has a development team changed something during a `Production` deployment because a DBA found something they didn’t like?

 The answer is probably never.
 When an outage window has been communicated to users and customers, the `Production` deployment is too late for a DBA to voice their concerns.
-Unless the DBA can say with 100% certainty a problem is going to happen; the production deployment will proceed.
+Unless the DBA can say with 100% certainty a problem is going to happen, the production deployment will proceed.

 A `Production` deployment is too late for a DBA to be involved.
 A much better approach is for a delta script for `Production` to be created during the `Staging` deployment.
 That way, the DBA can approve both of them at the same time.